 Q: What other files are helpful?

 A: The MGS is encouraged to follow local school requirements and confidentiality rules regarding the creation of student-specific files.
 The MEP does not require the MGS or MSA to create a student file.

-TRAINING AND PROFESSIONAL DEVELOPMENT / OTHER

-Q: What if I have additional questions about my role?

-A: Consult with your district administrator, first.
-Then, call the MEP office responsible for training MGSs and MSAs: SEMY at (509) 836-7500.
-MGS and MSA staff are also strongly encouraged to attend the state-sponsored required training, and reference MGS/MSA documents located at www.semy.org.
+It is strongly encouraged that MGSs/MSAs utilize and keep a copy of the Migrant Student Plan of Action for students in their caseload or roster.

 APPENDIX